cgoliver/rnaglib/docs/source/index.rst

 -  3-D coordinates(node-level)
 -  Leontis-westhof base pair geometry classification (edge-level)

-We provide a visualization of what the graphs in this database contain:
+We provide a visualization of what the graphs in this database contain.
 A more detailed description of the data is presented in :doc:`rnaglib.data`.
 |Example graph|